joho1968/cloudbridge-mattermost/cloudbridge-mattermost/README.txt

 == Changelog ==

 = 2.2.2 =
-* Added support for admin e-mail change notification
-* Added support for inhibiting admin e-mail address change e-mail sending
-* Verified with Mattermost 8.x, 9.x, 10.x and WordPress 6.7.x
+* Verified with Mattermost 8.x, 9.x, 10.x and WordPress 6.8.x
 * Thanks to Nelson (castillo-n) for various fixes (PR#1)
 * Added missing property `$cbmm_site_label` to class
 * Removed use of `FILTER_SANITIZE_STRING` (deprecated in PHP 8.1)
 * Removed use of uninitialized variables (exception handling)
-* Changed link to documentation for Mattermost webhooks

 = 2.2.1 =
 * Refactor code to prevent warnings in PHP log while checking roles